 For Examination Only

 Students may register for Examination Only when they have completed all of their research and only have their Final Examination/Dissertation Defense pending.
-Students have three semesters to attempt to pass the examination.
+PhD students have three semesters to attempt to pass the examination; MS students have two semesters to attempt to pass the examination.
 Permission to register for Examination Only must be approved by the Dean of the School of Graduate Studies.
 Requests for additional semesters must be made in writing and must include the reason for the delay and detailed plans/timeline to completion for the additional semester.